Skip to main content

 FSA - Commuter Spending Program

 Benefits-eligible employees may enroll in a flexible spending account (FSA) within 30 days of your hire date or during annual enrollment.
-At that time, you must establish an annual contribution amount within the maximum limit.
-Once enrolled, you will have online access to view your FSA balance.
+At that time, employees must establish an annual contribution amount within the maximum limit.
+Once enrolled, employees will have online access to view their FSA balance.

 This program can be used to cover transit passes, payments for transportation in a commuter highway vehicle.